Habitational name for someone who lived near a path across a heath, from Old English hæþ

 combined with halh

 Means "spur of a hill"

 HUNTER English, Scottish

-While the first element hux
+"woodland, clearing", while the first element might be hux

-Derived from the name of an English place meaning "hook post" (Old English hoc
+Derived from the name of an English place meaning "hook post", from Old English hoc

 "hook" and stapol

 , a unit of land, approximately the size necessary to support a household.